microsoft/msrflute/README.md

 This software includes the script testing/build_vocab.py from LEAF Library (https://github.com/TalwalkarLab/leaf) to create the vocabulary needed to run a testing job.

+This software includes the model implementation of the example ECG Classification | CNN LSTM Attention Mechanism from Kaggle Competition (https://www.kaggle.com/polomarco/ecg-classification-cnn-lstm-attention-mechanism) to reproduce the [ecg_cnn](experiments/ecg_cnn/model.py) experiment.

 For more information about third-party OSS licence, please refer to [NOTICE.txt](NOTICE.txt).

 ## Support